An Implicit GNN Solver for Poisson-like problems: Methodology

-Line (\ref{loss_base}) combines the residual loss (\ref{loss-function}) with a supervised loss ($U^{\text{ex}}$ being the LU ground truth. and $\lambda$ a small weight, see Section \ref{results}); Line (\ref{loss_frob}) is the regularizing term defined in \ref{stabilization}; Lines (\ref{loss_enc}) and (\ref{loss_dec}) are designed to learn the autoencoding mechanism together: Line (\ref{loss_enc}) aims to properly encode a solution while Line (\ref{loss_dec}) steers the decoder to be the inverse of the encoder.
+Line (\ref{loss_base}) represents the residual loss described in (\ref{loss-function}), and line (\ref{loss_sup}) is an additional supervised loss ($U^{\text{ex}}$ being the LU ground truth and $\lambda$ a small weight, see Section \ref{results}).
+Line (\ref{loss_frob}) is the regularizing term defined in \ref{stabilization}.
+Lines (\ref{loss_enc}) and (\ref{loss_dec}) are designed to learn the autoencoding mechanism together: Line (\ref{loss_enc}) aims to properly encode a solution while Line (\ref{loss_dec}) steers the decoder to be the inverse of the encoder.
 To handle the minimization of the overall structure, a single optimizer is used with two different learning rates, one for the autoencoding process and one for the Message Passing process.
-This ensures that the autoencoding process is solely utilized for the purpose of bridging the physical and latent spaces, with no direct impact on the accuracy of the computed solution.

-\textbf{Backpropagation} \quad The training of the proposed model has been found to be computationally intensive or even infeasible when backpropagating through all the operations of the fixed-point solver.
-However, using the approach outlined in Theorem 1 in \citep{deq} significantly enhances the training process by differentiating directly at the fixed point, thanks to the implicit function theorem.
+This ensures that the autoencoding process is solely used for the purpose of bridging the physical and latent spaces, with no direct impact on the accuracy of the computed solution. \\\\ \textbf{Backpropagation} \quad The training of the proposed model has been found to be computationally intensive or even not feasible when backpropagating through all the operations of the fixed-point solver.
+However, using the approach outlined in Theorem 1 in \citet{deq} significantly enhances the training process by differentiating directly at the fixed point, thanks to the implicit function theorem.
 This methodology requires the resolution of two fixed-point problems, one during the inference phase and the other during the backpropagation phase.
 In contrast to traditional methods, this approach removes the need to open the black-box, and only requires constant memory.

-Supplementary materials concerning the model's architecture and implementation, regularization and training process can be found in Appendix \ref{supplementary_materials_training} and \ref{implicit_models}.
+Supplementary materials concerning the regularization, the training process and the architecture and implementation of \name{} can be found in \ref{supplementary_materials_training} and \ref{implicit_models}.